Rockman-Blue/SANS-SEC504-CTF/3-orders.issplaylist.com/orders.issplaylist.com-Writeup.md

 * Challenge - Using the information on the orders.issplaylist.com website, identify the version of Apache Struts in use.
 * Points - 2

-Looking at the robots.txt file screenshot from the above challenge, we can see the struts version listed in one of the lines.
+Looking at the robots.txt file screenshot from the above challenge, I can see the struts version listed in one of the lines.

 # Vulnerability Research